Back-to-back azimuthal correlations in Z+jet events at high transverse momentum in the TMD parton branching method at next-to-leading order: Back-to-back azimuthal correlations in and multijet production

 In dijet production the measurements are rather well described with predictions obtained with \mcatnlo+CAS3, as shown in Fig.~\ref{b2b-Zets_CAS} and discussed in detail in Ref.~\cite{Abdulhamid:2021xtt}.
 Only in the very high \ptmax\ region, a deviation from the measurement is observed, which could be perhaps interpreted as coming from a violation of factorization.
 It is therefore very important to measure $\Delta\phi$ distributions in other processes, where factorization is expected to hold.

 In order to experimentally probe effects which could originate from {factorization - breaking} in the back-to-back region we propose to measure the ratio of distributions in \dphiZ\ for \Zjet\ and \dphi\ for multijet production at low and very high \ptmax , and compare the measurement with predictions assuming that factorization holds.
-Since the parton configuration of both processes becomes similar at high \ptmax , differences of the ratio from predictions could hint on possible {factorization - breaking} effects.
+The number of colored partons involved in \Zjet\ and multijet events is different, and deviations from factorization will depend on the structure of the colored initial and final state.
+In order to minimize the effect of different initial state configurations, a measurement at high \ptmax , hint more clearly at possible {factorization - breaking} effects.

+In Ref.~\cite{Chien:2022wiq} a detailed study on \Zjet\ azimuthal correlations is reported, applying TMD-factorization and the "winner-takes-all" jet recombination scheme, with the aim to reduce potential factorization breaking contributions.
+We have checked that our main results remain unchanged when the "winner-takes-all" jet recombination scheme \cite{Fastjet-wta,Bertolini:2013iqa} is applied, only in the last bin of the $\dphiZ$ distributions the cross section is reduced.
+We find that multijet events are more affected by the "winner-takes-all" jet recombination scheme in the back-to-back region at high \pt\ than \Zjet\ events.